 VA has reached an agreement with Health Net Federal Services (Health Net) to extend the final date for filing initial claims to March 26, 2019.
 Originally, community providers were required to file claims within 180 days of health care delivery.

-Health Net was a Third Party Administrator for the Patient-Centered Community Care and Veterans Choice Program (VCP) community provider networks.
+Health Net was a Third Party Administrator for the Patient-Centered Community Care (PCCC) and Veterans Choice Program (VCP) community provider networks.
 (VCP ended on June 6, 2019.)
 Veteran health care provided through Health Net ceased in June 2018, and VA’s contract with Health Net ended September 30, 2018.

 To meet the extended deadline, community providers must file initial claims for Health Net-authorized services with Health Net by March 26, 2019.